mattermost-community/mattermost-plugin-azure-devops/README.md

 This plugin contains the following features:
 - Right-hand sidebar (RHS) shows the list of linked projects and subscriptions created for each project with separate buttons to connect an account, link or unlink a project and add or delete a subscription.

-- Preview of the Work item or Pull request URL: A preview of the work item or pull request for a linked project will be created when their respective URLs are posted in a channel and the user is connected to his/her Azure DevOps account.
+- Preview of the work item or pull request URL: A preview of the work item or pull request for a linked project will be created when their respective URLs are posted in a channel and the user is connected to his/her Azure DevOps account.

 - OAuth: A user can connect or disconnect to their Azure DevOps account using the slash command below or clicking on the "Connect Your Account" button in RHS.

     ```
-    - /azuredevops connect
+    /azuredevops connect
-    - /azuredevops disconnect
+    /azuredevops disconnect
     ```

 - Link projects: A user can link a project existing on Azure DevOps using the slash command below or clicking on the "Link new project" button in RHS.

     ```
-    - /azuredevops link [project link]
+    /azuredevops link [project link]
     ```

 - Unlink projects: A user can unlink a project appearing in the RHS under "Linked Projects" by clicking on the unlink-icon button.